 In order to initiate the adoption process after termination of parental rights or death of a noncustodial biological parent, a stepparent will need to file a Complaint for Adoption in the county where the child lives.
 The noncustodial parent has 20 days to respond and contest.Seek Guidance from an Adoption Lawyer in Monmouth County

 The adoption process is complex.
 At Goldstein Law Group, our family law attorneys possesses close ties to the people in our community.
 We understand how stressful the stepparent adoption process can be for all parties, and we know the pitfalls of filing for adoption.
 We help our clients seek an outcome suited to them with as little emotional upheaval as possible.
 Many of the individuals whom we have represented have come from Manalapan, Old Bridge, and Freehold, among other communities.
-You can contact us at 732-967-6777 or via our online form for a free consultation with a Monmouth County adoption attorney.
+You can contact us at 732-967-6777 or via our online form for a Free 10 Minute Case Evaluation* with a Monmouth County adoption attorney.